 Graduates of this programme are expected to acquire not only a grounding within the field of anthropological knowledge (subject-specific skills) but will also gain competency in the following skill areas: critical thinking skills, application skills, and transferable skills.
 Specific learning outcomes based on these four different skill sets are the foundation of this programme, along with appropriately aligned teaching, learning, and assessment tools.

-Subject Specific Skills: This skill-set refers to knowledge and understanding (KU) of the field of anthropology.
+Subject-Specific Skills: This skill set refers to knowledge and understanding (KU) of the field of anthropology.

 KU1.
 Explain key principles, theories, and concepts within the field of Anthropology.